Ultrasonic welding of thermoplastics: Process control

 Most of these modes require microprocessor based controller while a basic welding system would be enough for time mode.
 Welding parameters can be monitored in real time with microprocessor based controllers.

 The majority of welding systems include time mode that allows the operator to specify the duration of welding process independent from other parameters.
 In energy control mode, the vibration of the tool continues until a preset energy level is reached.
 Energy mode can be used in conjunction with time mode to improve the quality of welded parts.
 Certain time limits can be defined to reach the necessary energy level.
 Should the actual time for reaching the preset energy level deviate from those time limits, such an event would be indicative of a potential issue with the weld.

 In collapse mode, ultrasonic energy is applied until the parts have collapsed (moved relative to one another) to a certain height.
 In addition to microprocessor based controller, a linear encoder is used in systems with collapse control.
 In this mode, the final height of the weld joint can also be controlled by detecting the position of the horn.
 In peak power mode, the vibration continues until predefined power level is reached.
 The final dimensions of the weld joint can also be controlled with ground detect mode.
 In this case, ultrasonic energy is applied until the horn makes electrical contact with the fixture that is positioned at the desired height.

 Various combinations of process control modes can be employed to define an operating window and aid in quality control.

 Joint design

-As with other welding processes, join design is essential step in product development.
+As with other welding processes, joint design is an essential step in product development.
 Many factors should be considered in joint design such as materials to be welded, thickness of parts, operating conditions of the final product, aesthetics and others.
 Narrow contact area between joining parts is essential design attribute.
 It allows lower energy input for generating a surface layer of molten plastic.
 Parts fit-up should provide necessary alignment without interference with their surface features.